 The other factor likely to keep Democrats more united than not is fear.
 Democrats don't just say the new Republicans are crazy and dangerous; they genuinely believe it.
 As long as the Tea Party remains the fuel powering Republican politics, Democrats will bury their divisions just long enough to mount a solid resistance to the threat.

-That doesn't mean there won't be fights or that Warren won't becover story of serious Democratic discontent.
-(Check out Joshua Green's the face.)
+That doesn't mean there won't be fights or that Warren won't bethe face of serious Democratic discontent.
+(Check out Joshua Green's smart piece here.)
 Someone is bound to run against Clinton; if not Warren then another challenger.
 What's more, the 2014 election could alter the party chemistry.
 In any case, grievances with Obama, Clinton and the Democratic establishment will no doubt be given a hearing all the way through 2016.
 But that's a long way from a party coming apart at the seams.

 "I see no evidence whatsoever" of that, said Democratic media consultant Doc Sweitzer in an e-mail.
 "It's easy to stay united when the other side has formed a circular firing squad."